 The awareness of CBD (Cannabidiol) in the medical world has arguably changed the face of cannabis entirely.
 Although we have known about this cannabinoid for some time, information about it has been largely suppressed until now.

-Isolating the different constituents of cannabis finally gave us an insight into the synergistic effect taking place after marijuana use, and enlightening us on how this plant uses its magical healing powers.
+Isolating the different constituents of cannabis finally gave us an insight into the synergistic effect taking place after cannabis use, and enlightening us on how this plant uses its magical healing powers.

 How was CBD discovered?